[HISTORY: Adopted by the Town Board of the Town of Stillwater 11-18-2018 by L.L. No. 6-2018. Amendments noted where applicable.]

 Action upon discontinuance of use; removal.

-The applicant shall submit to the Planning Board a letter of intent committing the land owner, and his/her successors in interest, to notify the Director of Building and Planning within 30 days of the discontinuance of use of the solar energy equipment.
+The applicant shall submit to the Planning Board a letter of intent committing the landowner, and his/her successors in interest, to notify the Director of Building and Planning within 30 days of the discontinuance of use of the solar energy equipment.
 This letter shall be filed with the Director of Building and Planning prior to issuance of a building permit (assuming the solar energy equipment tower is approved according to this chapter).
 Inoperative or unused solar energy equipment and accessory structures shall be removed from any site within four months of such notification.
 Failure to notify and/or to remove the inoperative or unused solar energy equipment in accordance with these regulations shall be a violation of this chapter and shall be punishable according to Article XVIII of the Town of Stillwater Zoning Code (Chapter 210 of the Town Code).
-The Planning Board shall also require the submission of a letter of credit guaranteeing the removal of said equipment in the amount of $1,000 per 100 square feet of equipment surface area to be increased by 10% at each five-year renewal to be used in the event that the property owner fails to remove the solar energy equipment within the four months of it becoming inoperative or unused.
+The Planning Board shall also require the submission of a letter of credit guaranteeing the removal of said equipment.
+To determine the LOC amount, the applicant must submit an estimate on a qualified contractor's letterhead of the cost to remove the proposed equipment and remediate any potential residuals on the property at the current rate.
+The Department of Building, Planning, and Development will review the estimate and approve, disapprove, or approve with revisions.
+The letter of credit amount shall be increased by 10% at each five-year renewal, to be used in the event that the property owner fails to remove the solar energy equipment within four months of it becoming inoperative or unused.

 § 170-5 Construction and placement requirements for solar farms and solar power plants; permits required.

 Location.
-Solar farms and solar power plants shall be permitted in the Business Park (BP), Industrial District (ID), Route 67 Business Overlay District, or in an Alternative Energy Overlay District to be created, as an electric-generating use subject to a special use permit and site plan review by the Planning Board, subject to the following supplementary regulations.
+Solar farms and solar power plants shall be permitted in the Business Park District (BP), Industrial District (ID), Route 67 Business Overlay District, or in an Alternative Energy Overlay District to be created for all areas south of Route 76 and west of Route 75, as an electric-generating use subject to a special use permit and site plan review by the Planning Board, subject to the following supplementary regulations.

 Fencing.
 The solar farm and any accessory structures shall be adequately enclosed by an eight-foot fence, the design of which shall be approved by the Planning Board.
 This requirement may be waived by the Planning Board if the applicant demonstrates that such measures are unnecessary to ensure the security of the facility.